Saramarianne18/Iris_Datase-EDA-Analysis/README.md

 - Species comparison using boxplots
 - Pairwise feature relationships (pairplot)
 - Outlier detection
 - Feature variance analysis
-- Feature engineering (petal ratio)

 ---

 ## 📈 Key Insights

-- Petal length and width are the most important features for distinguishing species
+- Petal length and petal width are the most significant features for distinguishing between species, showing clear variation and minimal overlap across groups.
-- Setosa species is clearly separable from others
+- Setosa is completely separable from the other species due to its consistently smaller petal measurements.
-- Versicolor and Virginica show slight overlap but remain distinguishable
+- Versicolor and Virginica show slight overlap but can still be differentiated using petal features.
-- Strong positive correlation exists between petal length and petal width
+- A strong positive correlation exists between petal length and petal width, indicating potential redundancy.
+- Sepal features show weaker separation and higher overlap, making them less reliable for classification.
+- The dataset is clean, with no significant outliers or missing values.
+- The dataset is balanced across species, reducing bias in analysis.
-- Dataset is clean, balanced, and suitable for analysis
+- The data is suitable for classification tasks and predictive modeling.

 ---

-## 🚀 Project Structure
+## 👩 Author
+**Marianne Ongondi